Kees Sims: GAIS

 On 31 January 2024, Sims was announced at GAIS on a three year contract.

 Despite being the primary backup to first-choice goalkeeper Mergim Krasniqi, Sims made eight appearances for the club in Allsvenskan.
 He made his league debut in a 2–1 victory against Mjällby AIF.

+On 29 August 2026, Sims moved to Norwegian First Division side FK Haugesund on loan until the end of the 2026 season.

 International career

 Sims has been eligible to represent England, New Zealand and the Netherlands at international level.

 Sims was called up by New Zealand under-23 national team to play China in March 2023.
 He started that game and subsequently was named in the New Zealand squad for the 2023 FIFA U-20 World Cup.

 On 9 July 2024, Sims was called up to the New Zealand U23s for the 2024 Summer Olympics.